-Intensive Reading 1 (100412) and Intensive Reading 2 (100414) are designated as one semester (0.5) credit courses for Santa Rosa County high schools.
+Intensive Reading 1 (1000412) and Intensive Reading 2 (1000414) are designated as one semester (0.5) credit courses for Santa Rosa County high schools. for students scoring FSA/ELA Level 1.

-6.6082 African American History
+6.6082 African American History (Required Instruction)

 African American History, including the history of African peoples before the political conflicts that led to the development of slavery, the passage to America, the enslavement experience, abolition, and the contributions of African Americans to society shall be required instructions to be incorporated in core curriculum course(s).